cyw233/lireddit/README.md

 ![Lireddit screenshot](https://i.ibb.co/rFGWhFS/Screen-Shot-2020-10-12-at-10-13-38-am.png)

 To keep updating my current web development skills, I decided to develop this full-stack web application to continue to learn and grow my skills using some cutting-edge technologies.
-This application allows users to authenticate, create a post, update their posts, upvote or downvote a post etc. Server-side rendering and caching have enabled in this application.
+This application allows users to authenticate, create a post, update their posts, upvote or downvote a post etc. Server-side rendering and caching have been enabled in this application.

 ### Built With